 This appears to strip functional properties of their causal efficacy.
 Why?
 One line of thought appeals to Hume’s celebrated doctrine that there can be no necessary connections between distinct existences.
 A mental property and its would-be effect are distinct, yet functionalism entails that they enjoy a necessary connection.
 On the Humean doctrine, such a connection could not be causal.
 Another, closely related, version of the problem requires that causal relations be subsumed by empirical laws.
 But there are no such laws available for functional properties if all of the relevant generalizations are analytic and vacuous.
 (The foregoing argument in either version threatens to generalize to all dispositional properties: see dispositions, §6.
 For the problem aimed at functionalism in particular, see Block 1990; Rupert 2006; functionalism, §5.2.)

-This argument echoes the logical connection argument advanced in the 1950's and 60's against causal accounts of action (see, e.g., Melden 1961, pp. 52–3; Anscombe 1963).
+This argument echoes the logical connection argument advanced in the 1950’s and 60’s against causal accounts of action (e.g., Melden 1961, pp. 52–3).
 Given that reasons (desires, intentions) are not logically distinct from the actions they rationalize, reasons could not cause actions.
 In response, Davidson (1963) noted that logical connections hold among predicates or descriptions of events, not among events themselves.
 A cause could be described in various ways, some of which will involve the effect: consider “the cause of the fire caused the fire”.
-This is uninformative, but not thereby false.
-And of course the statement, far from precluding a causal relation, guarantees it.
-That said, if the claim is true, it should be possible to identify the cause of the fire independently of reference to the effect—as “the match's igniting”, for instance.
+This is hardly informative, but it’s not thereby false.
+And of course the statement, far from precluding a causal relation, explicitly asserts it.
+That said, if the claim is true, it should be possible to identify the cause of the fire independently of reference to the effect—as “the match’s igniting”, for instance.
 In defense of his own causal theory of action, Davidson argued that such a re-description of mental causes is always available, at least in principle (see §5.1).

 But Davidson’s saving move appears not to be available for the functionalist, for in the case of functional states and properties, no such independent descriptions are available, as the nature of a functional property is exhausted by its place in the causal network.